wp-plugins/wwy-time/readme.txt

 WWYTime wordpress plugin will help you embed the Interactive and dynamic map with timeline and markers from wwytimeline.com.

-The whole plugin now available for sale on http://wwytimeline.com - Register and contact the admin.
+The whole plugin now available for sale on http://codecanyon.net/item/wwy-timeline-map/7590884

-More maps available!

 Tired of waiting? http://waitington.com